 How to Get Bad Credit Auto Loans

 You can improve your chances of getting approved tremendously by raising your credit score.
 Unless you absolutely must by a car right now, take some time and try to pay down your balances as much as possible and try to get your score above 600.
 You may still be considered to have bad credit but will be much more likely to get approved.
 Once you have improved your situation save up some money to put at least 20% down on the car so you won't be upside down.
 If you are, it sets you up for a common dealer scam in the future where they offer to pay off your current loan so that you can upgrade.
 The trick is that all they do is put your old loan amount into your next car's monthly payment and you end up paying for two cars but you only own one.

-- Get your Credit Score from Experian so dealers can't lie to you about your score.
+- Get your Credit Score so dealers can't lie to you about your score.

 - If you have old unused credit accounts, close them.
 They drag down your credit score.

 - Remove erroneous previous addresses and other errors off your credit report

 - You should have greater than $1,500 monthly income, stable at least 6 months